 - been identified as being at higher risk of severe illness.

-If you believe you are at high-risk of getting seriously ill from COVID-19 and have not received the NSW Health survey and not been able to get in touch with your GP, you can contact Healthdirect on 1800 022 222 and/ or NSW Health’s COVID and Flu care at home support line on 1800 960 933.
-Nurses on the line will be able to assist you with your inquiry.
+If you believe you are at high-risk of getting seriously ill from COVID-19 and have not received the NSW Health survey and not been able to get in touch with your GP, you can contact the National Coronavirus Helpline on 1800 020 080 and/or NSW Health’s COVID-19 and Flu care at home support line on 1800 960 933.
+Nurses on the line will be able to check if you’re eligible for antivirals.

 Why can’t everyone access antivirals?